typemeta/funcj/codec/readme.md

 The framework uses Reflection to determine the structure of Java classes, which is then mirrored in the structure of the serialised data.
-Custom codecs can be registered with the framework, to handle "difficult" types, or to simply override the default serialisation provided by the framework.
+Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default serialisation provided by the framework.
 A DSL is provided to simplify the creation of custom codecs.